The Pathway to Graduation and Beyond

 - Establish a set of goals and a timeline so that each student can clearly identify with their pathway

-The Marrma’ Rom Two Worlds Foundation has now moved beyond Secondary School with its first Graduate in 2012 and is looking forward to creating networks with Tertiary and Higher Educational Institutions.
-The Foundation is also exploring opportunities for these young men to take on positions of full time and part time work after graduation in order to achieve their goals.
+The Marrma’ Rom Two Worlds Foundation also offers opportunities beyond Secondary School and has created networks with Tertiary and Higher Educational Institutions.
+The Foundation is also exploring opportunities for the graduates to take on positions of full time and part time work after graduation in order to achieve their goals.

 The Marrma’ Rom Two Worlds Foundation is striving to make a difference in the lives of the future generation from North East Arnhem Land.
 The MRTWF aims to provide opportunities to equip as many students as possible with heightened education levels and leadership qualities.
 The Foundation will support these young students for as long as they choose to commit to the program; it maybe for one or two years at Secondary School or longer if they choose to study at tertiary level.
 The longer they spend living in the western world, the greater will be their capacity to ‘walk in two worlds’ and the skills learnt will be more sustainable and transferable when they return to their communities.

-A dream of the Marrma’ Rom Two Worlds Foundation is to also provide opportunities for the young ‘miyalk’ girls of Arnhem Land came to fruition in 2018.
+The plan for Marrma’ Rom Two Worlds Foundation to expand and offer opportunities for young miyalkurru (girls/women) of Arnhem Land came to fruition in 2018.
 After 7 years of providing leadership and educational opportunities for young men, the MRTWF has now expanded to offering a program for girls.
 We are very proud that we can now enable young women to also learn to ‘walk in two worlds’ and better provide a healthy lifestyle for their children in the future, as well as improving their education and career options.
 The greatest indicator that a student will learn to read is if their mother is educated and literate.
 Our long term aim is to support both the young male and female leaders of Arnhem Land in the future.

 Achievements and successes to date